elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 Such population transfers were not unique to that period and were a common feature in the creation of new states.
 The many millions of refugees who were displaced in these admittedly harsh episodes of history moved on and built up new lives in their new homes.
 We must wish for the same for Palestinian refugees.

-## Ramachandra dabbles in antisemetic tropes
+## Ramachandra traffics in antisemetic tropes

 Anti-semites regularly dispute that Jews constitute a people group.
 They do so because international law recognises the right to self-determination of a people group and racial or ethnic identity is one of several characteristics inherent in a description of a people for the purposes of “peoples’ rights.”[^12]